 Currently, Uganda has 2.5 million orphans.
 Conservative estimates predict this number will grow.
 The average Ugandan family has 7 children.
 When parents die, their children are too great a burden for extended families to manage.
 Relatives already struggle to provide for their own.
 As a result, children are farmed out to different family members in diverse locations.
 Therefore, an orphaned child loses not only his parents, but often his siblings as well.
 Some are treated poorly by resentful relatives.
 Others try to survive on the streets.
 In all respects, they are outcasts.

-Originally UOF partnered with other relief organizations and has built over 30 orphan homes, rescuing over a thousand kids.
+Founded in 2002 by Duncan Hill, originally Uganda Orphans Fund partnered with other relief organizations to build over 30 orphan homes, rescuing over a thousand kids.
 A typical orphan home costs $35,000 and houses 50-60 children.
 This includes beds, a latrine and a kitchen.
 We left the ongoing care of the orphans to local church leaders, and other ministries in the area.

+In 2006, Uganda Orphans Fund obtained “non-government organization” status with the Republic of Uganda.
+This designation allowed us to steward our own vision.
 Kasozi Village in Kamuli District is a prototype of the projects we hope to multiply.
-The village has 4 orphan homes, a school, a medical clinic, staff housing, a church, a soccer field and a large garden.
-Nearly 150 orphans live there along with 25 staff members (caregivers, teachers, a cook and a visiting nurse).
+The village has four orphan homes, a primary school, staff housing, a church, a soccer field and a large garden.
+Nearly 120 orphans live there along with 30 staff members.
 This diverse community represents three different tribes and has become one loving and cohesive family, with a future and a hope.